 Spain’s 10-year bond yields sank to their lowest since February at an auction on Thursday, helped by Moody’s decision this week to leave its credit rating at investment grade.

 But rather than signalling that Madrid does not need help, Moody’s verdict was predicated on Spain soon applying for a euro zone assistance programme to trigger ECB intervention.

 Italy raised a bumper 18 billion euros from a four-year inflation-linked retail bond -- the most ever raised in a single debt offering in European markets -- reducing its need to issue debt before the end of this year.

-On the banking union, much work remains to be done and the deeper the discussion union goes, the more complex and problematic it will get.
+The deeper the discussion on banking union goes, the more complex and problematic it will get.

 Countries outside the euro zone -- particularly Britain, which has Europe’s biggest banking sector -- are concerned their banks could be disadvantaged if a balance is not maintained between the ECB and its oversight of euro zone banks and the powers of other authorities to oversee non-euro zone banks.

 And if non-euro zone countries such as Poland join the banking union, as policymakers are hoping, it is unclear what representation they would have within the ECB, since the central bank is currently answerable only to euro zone member states.